-For students who want to broaden their educations, the study of history provides a context for understanding the world and develops analytical abilities, verbal and written communications skills, and the critical thinking that is the bedrock of active citizenship.
+For students who want to broaden their education, the study of history provides a context for understanding the world and develops analytical abilities, verbal and written communication skills, and the critical thinking that is the bedrock of active citizenship.
 It is also good preparation for a broad array of careers, including business, education, government, and law.

 - Fifteen hours of HTS history courses, approved by the School.

 - Nine of the fifteen hours must be at the 3000 level or above.

 - Three hours taken outside of history courses may be counted toward the minor, with approval of the School.